How These Calculators Are Built

 Calculator pages are reviewed periodically — when guidance shifts, when a reader flags something, or when we notice an explanation that could be clearer.
 Every calculator page shows a “Last updated” date near the top so you can see how current the guidance is at a glance.
 If a page hasn’t been touched in a while, that usually means the underlying guidance hasn’t changed, not that we’ve forgotten about it.

+When a figure on this site turns out to be wrong, or a claim turns out to be overstated, the page gets corrected and its “Last updated” date changes to reflect it — there’s no separate errata list, the page itself is the record.
 If you see a formula that looks wrong, a recommendation that’s out of date, or a calculator that’s missing a factor it should account for, please tell us.
 We’d rather hear about it and fix it than leave a bad number up.
 Every correction makes the next gardener’s math a little more trustworthy.